Decolonize Your Practice!

 Areas of Your Practice to Decolonize, part 2:

-During the second half of the program we'll practice embodied radical imagination exercises.
-This will help you imagine what is possible (your vision for your ideal practice) and not settle for what is in the now.
+During the second half of the program, we'll practice embodied radical imagination exercises.
+This will help you imagine what is possible (your vision for your ideal practice) and not settle for the reality (the mental health system) that someone else created for you.

-We'll continue naming and understanding the areas of our practices that we can begin decolonizing.
+We'll continue naming and understanding more areas of our practices that we can begin decolonizing.

 Why two weeks?
-To cover all the areas in a thorough way!
+To cover all the areas in a thorough way.
+There are 9 main areas and I want you to have the opportunity to assess ALL OF THEM.

 We'll focus on relationships.
-Not rapport, but how you connect with colleagues, peers, employees, etc to figure and heal from toxic power dynamics within those relationships.
+Not rapport, but how you connect with colleagues, peers, employees, etc to find the toxic power dynamics within those relationships and heal from them.

 Week 6